sswietoniowski/learning-aspnetcore-mvc-users-and-roles-with-identity/README.md

 Please remember that to start this app, you have to:

 - create database by using `Update-Database` (you might need to change the connection string to do that),
-- to login in as a cumstomer you have to use username "jdoe" and password "P@ssw0rd".
+- to login in as a cumstomer you have to use username "john.doe@getnada.com" and password "P@ssw0rd".

 More information about Identity in ASP.NET Core MVC can be found here: